-This type of blockchain finds its application in businesses which are ready to internally share the blockchain but would like to keep it away from the axis of the public.
+This type of blockchain finds its application in businesses that are ready to internally share the blockchain but would like to keep it away from the axis of the public.

 Choosing the Right One

 Blockchain technology is still in its nascent stages but it would not be an exaggeration to say that a lot of industries have recognized and acknowledged the ingenuity of this new technology.
-Companies like Blockchain App Factory will not only help you choose the right kind of blockchain for your business.
-Transcending a level, the company also help in creating an exclusive one for you or if need be, capitalize on an existing blockchain and create your smart contract or tokens on it!
+Companies like Blockchain App Factory will not only help you choose the right kind of blockchain from a different types of blockchains for your business.
+Transcending a level, the company also helps in creating an exclusive one for you or if need be, capitalize on an existing blockchain and create your smart contract or tokens on it!